stroiman/gotest.nvim/README.md

 Support other automatic tasks, e.g., trigger code generation, such as mock generators.

-Codegen should also trigger running tests.
+Codegen could also trigger running tests.
 This plugin reacts to neovim events, so files updated on the file systems will not rerun tests automatically.

-(Git plugin support too to rerun tests on branch checkout - but this is low priority)

 ## Why not neotest

 I tried neotest, using both golang plugins, `neotest-go` and `neotest-golang`.
-But neither worked satisfactory.
+But neither worked to my satisfaction.

 When starting a neotest watcher, tests did not always run on file save.
 And a test watcher that doesn't run reliably is useless.